codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 @Module
 public class NetModule {

+    String mBaseUrl;

+    // Constructor needs one parameter to instantiate.
+    public NetModule(String baseUrl) {
+        this.mBaseUrl = baseUrl;
+    }

    @Provides  // Dagger will only look for methods annotated with @Provides
    @Singleton
    Gson provideGson() {